75lb/cache-point/README.md

 <a name="module_cache-point--Cache+getChecksum"></a>

 #### cache.getChecksum(keys) ⇒ <code>string</code>
-Converts a key value into a hex checksum.
+Used internally to convert a key value into a hex checksum.
+Override if for some reason you need a different hashing strategy.

 **Kind**: instance method of <code>[Cache](#exp_module_cache-point--Cache)</code>